-The Integrative Project is a final capstone course designed for students in the Education in Missions major.
-As students prepare to launch from the preparedness setting of the university into action, this course is intended to provide an opportunity to reflect on what each has learned.
+This capstone course is designed for students in the Education in Missions major.
+As students prepare to launch from the preparedness setting of the university into action into their calling and careers, this course is intended to provide an opportunity to reflect on what each has learned.
 Students will articulate their philosophy of ministry and education, recognized unique gifts and callings from the Lord, create a strategic plan of their direction post-graduation, and practice what they have learned in a volunteer capacity.
-The course will center on three aspects: past (where I have come from), present (who am I), and future (where am I going).
+The course will center on three aspects: past (where I have come from), present (who am I) and future (what will I be doing next).
 Centering on a biblical reflection, students will have a personal, professional, and prophetic look into their own story in light of God's grand narrative.